rajdeep-314/frosted-fractals/README.md

 # Frosted Fractals

-This is my submission for Frosted Fractals - the fractal making competition hosted by IIT Palakkad's math club, The Mandelbrot Set.
+This is my submission for Frosted Fractals - a fractal making competition hosted by IIT Palakkad's math club, The Mandelbrot Set.

 I'm submitting two images: